postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Could be intuitive to think that only exists the faces constructed by edges, there is one exception, all the white space out of all the faces are also a face!

-The empty space is called the Universal Face, this face constains everything, each node, edge and face are inside the Universal Face.
+The empty space is called the Universal Face, when a Topology is empty, all the space is the Universal Face, when we add a linestring is an edge of this face, then when we make a polygon is like make hole in the face and steal it to assign it to a face.

+This face is infinite and do not have any boundary.

 .. image:: ./topology/boros_universal_face.png
   :width: 400